EU Funding & Tenders Portal

 The security key is a USB key that you insert in the pc and that will act a second factor.
 There are different options on the market and the only prerequisite is that the security key needs to be compliant with the FIDO2 authentication standard (consult the manufacturer / product specifications before purchasing).

 You can also register your pc as trusted platform and use it as second factor if it has a trusted platform module (TPM), a specialized security chip available in most modern PCs.
-You know that your PC contains this module because it allows you to secure the access via a pin code or via biometric solutions, such as a touch-ID, an area where you place your finger to gain access to the pc based on your previously registered fingerprint, facial recognition, etc.
+You know that your PC contains this module because it allows you to secure the access via a pin code or via biometric solutions, such as a touch-ID, an area where you place your finger to gain access to the pc based on your previously registered fingerprint, or other means such as facial recognition.
+An example using TPM will be the Windows Hello service, so if you have Windows Hello enabled with at least a PIN authentication, you can use it even if the pc does not have touch-ID nor other biometric solutions.
+The equivalent for TPM in MACs is called secure enclave.

 Access you EU Login account.